-Dean Joiner moved that subsection (a) be approved.
+Dean Joiner moved that subsection (a) be appreved.
 Discussion ensued.
 Judge Weinstein would allow proof of prior crimes with respect to witnesses but not with respect to defendants.
 Mr. Williams felt that the rules should not delineate between accused and non-accused witnesses.
-A general discussion centered around the prox and come of allowing past crizes, misdemeanors, or felonies of witnesses and defendants to be brought out for the purpose of attacking credibility.
-Judge Estes moved that the phrase "at a time not unreasonably remote" be deleted from lines 3 and 4 of the proposed subsection.
+A general discussion centered around the prov and cons of allowing past crizes, misdemeanors, or felonies of witnesses and defendants to be brought out for the purpose of attacking credibility.
+Judge Estes noved that the phrase "at a time not unreasonably remote" be deleted from lines 3 and 4 of the proposed subsection.
 It was seconded.
 Motion was carried by vote of 8 to 5.
 Mr. Raichle moved that lines 6 through 8 be stricken and that a period be added at the end of line 5.
 Motion was lost for want of a second.

 There was a short discussion concerning rehabilitation, state laws, and admission of testimony.
 Mr. Selvin moved that the Committee adopt in principle the exclusion from the use for impeachment of state crime having a rehabilatory procedure.

-However, he deferred his motion when the reporter suggested that that point would be covered under subsection (c).
+Nowever, he deferred his motion when the reporter suggested that that point would be covered under subsection (c).
 Mr. Selvin then moved that the Committee adopt in principle an exclusion from the use of conviction of crimes and impeachment the defendant in the criminal case.
 Motion was lost for want of a second.
-Mr. Spangenberg moved that impeachment by conviction of crime be limited to those crimes which involve moral turpitude.
+Mr. Spangenberg moved that impeachment by conviction of crime be limited to these crimes which involve moral turpitude.
 Dean Joiner seconded.
 Following a short discussion, the motion was lost by a vote of 9 to 3.

-[Judge Sobeloff was out of the room at this time.]
+[Judge Sobeleff was out of the room at this time.]
 Judge Ester moved that subsection (a) be approved as amended.
 It was seconded.
+Motion was carried by majority vote.
+One member was epposed.